shaily45/sinatra-test-job/README.md

 Two-Factor Authentication Service is a simple sinatra application that is use to authenticate the user using any authenticator application.
 This README will guide you through setting up the application and adding a new feature to the application.

-### Task: Development of Two-Factor Authentication Service

-- Your task is to develop a two-factor authentication service that provides an additional layer of security for users.
-The service should include registration, login with two-factor authentication, and account settings management.

 ### Requirements

 1. Registration: